MohdRas/kubernetes/README.md

         - image: nginx
         - -name: nginx-container--------------------------second container
         - image: buxybox
-- kubectl create -f pod-definition.yaml
+- kubectl create -f POD-definition.yaml
-- kubectl describe pods/nodes/replicasets/deployments/services NAME_OF_OBJECT
+- kubectl describe PODs/nodes/replicasets/deployments/services NAME_OF_OBJECT
     - details about object.
-- kubectl delete pods/nodes/replicasets/deployments/services NAME_OF_OBJECT
+- kubectl delete PODs/nodes/replicasets/deployments/services NAME_OF_OBJECT
     - delete an object
 # Replicaset
-- group of 1 or more Pods
+- group of 1 or more PODs
 - spans across the cluster ( 1 or more worker nodes)
-- Even if replicaset has 1 Pod and it fails.
-Replicaset automatically create another Pod in place of the failed one.
+- Even if replicaset has 1 POD and it fails.
+Replicaset automatically create another POD in place of the failed one.
-- Replicaset will always make sure that "desired" number of Pods are always up.
+- Replicaset will always make sure that "desired" number of PODs are always up.
 - replicaset-definition.yaml
     - apiVersion: **apps/v1**---------------------------------------version
     - kind: **ReplicaSet**--------------------------------------------type